 Perhaps you are familiar with the story of Jesus feeding 5,000 families with only five loaves and two fish.
 But have you ever pondered what really prompted the miracle?
 Was it in response to thousands of people looking for a meal?
 Jesus’s desire to display His divinity?
 Honoring the little boy who was willing to share his lunch?

 Actually, reading further, reference to the miracle itself is merely described within the framework of one little phrase.
-It was the place where Jesus, “gave thanks.” “[The] boats landed near the place where they had eaten the bread after the Lord had given thanks” (John 6:23, italics mine).
-I don’t know about you, but that’s not how I would have described it.
+It is simply described as the place where Jesus, “gave thanks.” “[The] boats landed near the place where they had eaten the bread after the Lord had given thanks” (John 6:23, italics mine).
+I don’t know about you, but that’s not how I would have described this miraculous event.
 The word “miracle” isn’t even in the text!
 I think it is because the event was not merely about God’s miraculous provision, as glorious as it was.
 Rather, it was about humbly acknowledging The Provider.

-What’s more wonderful is that our Provider desires to give us something far superior to physical bread.
+What’s more wonderful is that God our Provider desires to give us something far superior to physical bread.
 Food can only temporarily satisfy.
 He even warns those who have such a narrow view, “Jesus replied, ‘I tell you the truth, you want to be with me because I fed you, not because you understood the miraculous signs.’”
 (John 6:26)